openvax/varlens/README.rst

 varlens
 ======================

 A collection of Python tools for working with genomic variants and next-generation sequencing reads.
+Not particularly fast for large datasets.
+The emphasis is on exracting what you need from BAMs and VCFs into a CSV file for further analysis.

+Built on `varcode <https://github.com/hammerlab/varcode>`_ and `pysam <https://github.com/pysam-developers/pysam>`_.

 varlens-variants
-    Combine, annotate, and filter variants from VCF or CSV files
+    Combine, annotate, and filter variants from VCF or CSV files.
+Available annotations include genes, variant effects, surrounding sequence context, counts of supporting reads from specified BAM files, and MHC I binding affinity prediction of mutant peptides.

 varlens-reads
-    Display, filter, and copy reads from a SAM/BAM file (partial replacement for ``samtools view``)
+    Display, filter, and copy reads from a SAM/BAM file.
+Partial replacement for ``samtools view``.

 varlens-allele-support
-    Count reads supporting each allele at specified sites in BAM files
+    Count reads supporting each allele at specified sites in BAM files.

-``varlens`` is built on `varcode <https://github.com/hammerlab/varcode>`_ and `pysam <https://github.com/pysam-developers/pysam>`_.

 Installation
 -------------